gbdev/pandocs/src/Palettes.md

 This register provides read/write access to the byte located at the address within the CGB's background palette memory specified in [BCPS/BGPI](<#FF68 — BCPS/BGPI (CGB Mode only): Background color palette specification / Background palette index>).

-The color data format is RGB555, meaning a single color is composed of three 5-bit components, one for each of red, green, and blue.
+The color data format is RGB555
-Each 15-bit color occupies the lower part of a 16-bit word, with the 16th bit unused:

-{{#bits 16 >
-  "Channel"  15:"N/A" 14-10:"Blue" 9-5:"Green" 4-0:"Red";
-}}

 As each color is two bytes in size, you must read/write this register *twice* to access a whole color.
 The low byte (bits 0-7) is stored first (lower) in memory (*little-endian* byte order).